luiscruz/course_sustainableSE/2022/p1_measuring_software/g3_videoplayer.md

 | 8 GB DDR4           | 16 GB DDR4                     |
 | NVIDIA Quadro M1200 | NVIDIA GeForce GTX 1050 mobile |

+_Figure 2.
+Configurations of available systems._

+The first step in the script was to measure the idle power consumption of the device for the duration of the length of the video to serve as a baseline.
+Then in turn the video players were loaded with the URL to the video and their power consumption was recorded.
+In between video players we created a small break of 5 seconds to make sure that there was no overlap in recordings.

 The power consumption was recorded through Intel’s Power Gadget.
 This tool records a sample every 100ms and summarises the results of the log.
 The logs provide individual examination of CPU, GPU and RAM power consumption.
-A summary of the results is shown in figure 1.
+A summary of the results is shown in figure 3.
 For our experiment, the most important measurement available in the collected logs is the Average Processor Power (CPU+GPU) in Watts.
 We found this measurement to be more appropriate than the Cumulative Processor Power because there were small time differences for measurements of the different video players.
 These small differences are probably caused by a small difference in startup and closedown time.
 Moreover, it could be that during one of the measurements buffering of the video took slightly longer.
 Because the Average Processor Power factors out these time differences, we decided that this measurement would be best for comparison of the different video players.
-Furhtermore, we used the average power of the idle state to adjust the measurements of the video players, as can be seen in the last row of figure 1.
+Furhtermore, we used the average power of the idle state to adjust the measurements of the video players, as can be seen in the last row of figure 3.
 This allows us to compare the video players more precisely by factoring out the power consumption of other processes.

 |                                             |   | *Idle*         |                |     | *WMP*          |                |     | *VLC*         |                |     | *mpv*          |                |
 |---------------------------------------------|---|----------------|----------------|-----|----------------|----------------|-----|---------------|----------------|-----|----------------|----------------|